 I. Develop a wholesome attitude toward finances

 It’s easy to start thinking about money the wrong way.
 We overestimate our own strength and abilities and start saying things like, “my money,” and “my house.”
 I’m not saying it is wrong to use those words.
 The issue is not that simple.
-It has to do with our way of thinking, our attitudes.
+It has to do with our way of thinking, our _________________.
 If a father comes home from work and his three-year-old daughter comes running up to him and says, “Look Daddy!
 I made a dress,” he will be thinking, “Wow; my wife must have been busy all day!”
 It is only the child who doesn’t understand that not only did she not make the dress; her mother could have done it much easier without her “help.”
 God wants to take the childishness away from our brains so we can see the world as it really is.
 He wants to give us real success in the real world, not make-believe success.
 We need to start by asking Him to give us the right attitudes.
 The most reliable source to learn about these attitudes is the Scriptures.

 A. Acknowledge rightful ownership.

-The first attitude we need to learn is to understand that God owns everything.
+The first attitude we need to learn is to understand that God ________ everything.
 It all belongs to Him.
 The Bible is clear on this point.

 1. God created everything.